jfrazee/ansible-nifi/README.md

 The ansible-nifi role allows you to specify a `package_base_url` to fetch binaries from.
 This can be used in several ways:

-1. Install disconnected from the internet by providing a directory path to the convenience binaries.
-This works either for local development using Vagrant or production use of the ansible-nifi role.
+1. Install disconnected from the internet by providing a path to the convenience binaries; this should be a directory accessible by the managed host (i.e., attached storage in a VM, Docker container volume, etc.).
+This works for both local development using Vagrant or production use of the ansible-nifi role.
 2. Install from the `/vagrant` mount so the binaries aren't fetched on every run of `vagrant up`.
 3. Use the binary packages from a source build.
-These are generated from `mvn clean install -DskipTests` in `./nifi-assembly/target/nifi-<VERSION>-bin.zip`.
+These are packaged in `./nifi-assembly/target/nifi-<VERSION>-bin.zip` and `./nifi-toolkit/nifi-toolkit-assembly/target/nifi-toolkit-<VERSION>-bin.zip`.

 ## Deployment

 ### Local Provisioning

+The role can be used to install NiFi locally (instead of running Ansible against a remote host):

 ```console
 $ mkdir /etc/ansible/roles